LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W03-D1-ConditionalStatements-if.md

 - How is last week's lab assignment going?
   - Are there any issues with code reviews?
   - I've finished grading the lab 1 production version.
-A few people had some things missing and have uploaded those--I'll regrade those today.
 - How is the reading going?
   - The reading quiz is due tomorrow.
-  - We'll review the answers on Wednesday/Thursday.
+  - We'll review the answers on Wednesday.
 - Does anyone have any general questions about anything?

-## Announcements

-Reminders about virtual tutoring and getting help.

-- Tutoring available 9:00 to 5:00 M&mdash;F.
-  - Fill out the request form as well as going to the Zoom meeting.
-- Use the Q and A forum on our Moodle page too.
-- My office hours: 11:00 to 12:00 M&mdash;Th.
-  - You can sit in on extra lectures if you like as well.